SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - voting weights (identity verification and positive and constructive actions and behavior, etc).
-> * Nick Nayfack: Voting for what kinds of initiatives?
+> * Deleted account: Voting for what kinds of initiatives?
 Who is going to raise them?
 Where and how will they get resourced or actioned?
 >

 The system’s mechanics will stimulate conversations on effective ways to bring about an inclusive, beneficial future, concrete projects to implement these ideas in the real world, and the distribution of the collected value over these projects to support their execution.